tomkerkhove/promitor/adding-a-new-scraper.md

 5. Update `Promitor.Core.Scraping.Configuration.v1.Core.AzureResourceDeserializerFactory`
   to handle your new resource type by returning a new instance of the Deserializer you created in the previous step.
-6. Update the `Promitor.Core.Scraping.Configuration.Serialization.v1.Mapping.V1MappingProfile` to handle your new resource type by mapping the `<New-Type>ResourceV1` to `<New-Type>ResourceDefinition` and annotating how to map it to `IAzureResourceDefinition`.
+6. Update the `Promitor.Core.Scraping.Configuration.Serialization.v1.Mapping.V1MappingProfile` so that it:
+  - Is able to map your new resource type by mapping the `<New-Type>ResourceV1` to `<New-Type>ResourceDefinition`
+  - Annotate how to map it with `IAzureResourceDefinition` (include).
 7. Provide a unit test in `.\src\Promitor.Tests.Unit\Serialization\v1\Providers` that tests the deserialization based on our sample.
 Your test class must inherit from `ResourceDeserializerTest` to ensure the inherited functionality is tested.